samuel-jimenez/GramEditor/docs/src/development/debuggers.md

 >
 > **WARNING:** Make sure to avoid committing these changes!

-## Running Tehanu with a shell debugger GDB/LLDB
+## Running Gram with a shell debugger GDB/LLDB

 ### Background

-When installing rust through rustup, (the recommended way to do so when developing Tehanu, see the documentation for getting started on your platform [here](../development.md)) a few additional scripts are installed and put on your path to assist with debugging binaries compiled with rust.
+When installing rust through rustup, (the recommended way to do so when developing Gram, see the documentation for getting started on your platform [here](../development.md)) a few additional scripts are installed and put on your path to assist with debugging binaries compiled with rust.

 These are `rust-gdb` and `rust-lldb` respectively.